Awesome Edibles Around Al Janoub Stadium

 The restaurant in Al Wakrah has a traditional Afghan ambience and, within its simple, homely style decor, has regular table-and-chair seating on the Ground Floor and private majlis-style seating on the First Floor.
 Majlis is traditional Arabic-style seating where Sadu woven cushions and futons are arranged around low tables or in a closely knit circle on the floor.

-We highly recommend trying either the Goat Mandi - a rice dish with melt-in-your-mouth-meat, or the Fresh Fish Majboos - a one-pot dish cooked slowly with onions, tomatoes and spices and paired with Daqoos, a native tomato garlic sauce.
-Finish off with a serving of Gulab Jamun - a type of fried dumpling flavoured with cardamom and soaked in rose and saffron syrup.
+We highly recommend trying the Goat Mandi - a rice dish with melt-in-your-mouth-meat, or the Fresh Fish Majboos - a one-pot dish cooked slowly with onions, tomatoes and spices and paired with Daqoos, a native tomato garlic sauce.
+Finish off with a serving of Gulab Jamun - a fried dumpling flavoured with cardamom and soaked in rose and saffron syrup.
 The main dishes are enough for two to three people to share and, for an authentic experience, should be eaten by hand from the serving bowl.

 Location: Abdulrahman Bin Jasim Al Thani St, Al Wakrah